kunalspathak/SVE_dotnet/docs/SME.md

 Pros:
 - Having method attributes on a method will help code generator to insert accurate streaming state-change instructions at the required locations.
 Without such *hints* provided, the code generator's job will be difficult trying to guess and estimate the right location of inserting streaming state-change instructions.
 If the placement of such instructions is incorrect, then the best case scenario could be that we can see performance hit.
 This can happen when a state-change is not required, but code generator generated one.
 Since state-change instruction is expensive because it need to save/restore lot of registers, it will take a hit on performance.
 The worst case scenario of adding streaming state change instructions in wrong places can lead to executing a non-streaming instruction while the PE is set to be in streaming mode or executing a streaming instruction while the PE is NOT in streaming mode.
 Both of those can cause fault and crash the process.
 Having a method attribute makes the job of code generator easier.
 - With a method attribute for streaming, .NET developer can clearly design their application and encapsulate the streaming specific logic in a dedicated method.
 - As mentioned above, it is undefined behavior passing VL-dependent objects between methods of different streaming states.
 By having a method attribute, we could have a static analyzer that will check for such mistakes done by developers.
+To ease the job of analyzers, SME or streaming compatible intrinsics can be moved into its own namespace like `System.Runtime.Intrinsics.Arm.Sve.Streaming` and if a method not marked with `[SME_STREAMING]` has any API from this namespace, analyzer can point out the errors to user.
 - There can be occurances where .NET developer forgets to add/remove the method attributes.
 Let us explore two situations that can arise:
   - a.
 A developer should have added `[SME_STREAMING]` attribute on method `A()`, but forgets to add one.
 In such case, code generator will treat `A()` as non-streaming method and will insert streaming state change instruction if there is: (1) SME intrinsic API or (2) Call to a method marked with `[SME_STREAMING]`.
   - b.
 A developer should have removed `[SME_STREAMING]` attribute from method `A()` because it no longer holds any streaming related code, but forget to do so.
 Such methods will continue to get treated as streaming methods and streaming-state change instruction will be added for entire code in the method.
 Several `SMSTOP, non-streaming code, SMSTART` can be batch combined by code generator to have just one `SMSTOP` at the beginning of the method and one `SMSTART` at the end of method.
 Note, this will be needed because the caller will see `A()` as streaming method and will add `SMSTART` before calling `A()` and `SMSTOP` after call is done.
   The take away from this is that with the presence of information of streaming state in which a method is supposed to run, code generator can much easily add the required streaming state instructions, even if the information is inaccurate or outdated sometimes.
-- Existing libraries methods invocation (streaming or non-streaming callees)  can be made easily from streaming or non-streaming callers without having to
+- Existing libraries methods invocation (streaming or non-streaming callees)  can be made easily from streaming or non-streaming callers without having to think the streaming mode of the target method being invoked.

 Cons:
 - .NET developer wrongly puts or forgets to put the streaming attribute on a method.
 We have already seen above that this should not affect the correctness characteristics, but can affect performance of the methods.
 - Although we called out that static analyzers can be used to identify errors made by developers by passing VL-dependent objects between different streaming state methods, lot of projects might turn off static analyzers and for them, the behavior in such scenario is undefined.
 We could still utilize the method attribute information to analyze if VL-dependent arguments are passed or returned and add `throw InvalidProgramException` or something similar.

+There are few considerations with these options regarding some of the optimizations:
+1. Inlining must be disabled when callee is part of different streaming mode.
+2. Tail call optimization must be disabled when the callee is part of different streaming mode.

 #### 2. Expose StreamingON() and StreamingOFF()